syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/export-multiple-grids.md

 ## Same sheet

+Excel exporting provides support for exporting multiple grids on the same sheet.
 To export the grids in the same sheet, define `multipleExport.type` as `AppendToSheet` in `exportProperties`.
 It also has an option to provide blank rows between the grids.
 These blank rows count can be defined by using `multipleExport.blankRows`.

 {% if page.publishingplatform == "typescript" %}